DanielCalvo/studies/Other/Fusion360/IntroTo3dModelingAssociate/notes.md

 - HEY THERE'S A JOINTS FOLDER!

 - Wew man I'm getting my ass kicked by these joints, I need to practice a bit on my own I think
-    - Practice a joint in place in which you can chose which object slides!
+    - Practice a joint in place in which you can choose which object slides!

+- For joints with tolerances: There's an offset setting you dummy!

 ### TODO here:
 - Practice joins (which?)